 A study of war and peace according to the Bible, Christian tradition and human philosophy.
 Special attention is given to understanding the three major traditions of crusade, pacifism and just war.
-2 semester hrs.

 3338 Biomedical Ethics

 A biblical and theological examination of ethical issues that arise in medical research, health care delivery and medical training.
 2 semester hrs.